Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.

-    4. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).
+    7. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).

-    5. Disconnect from the console.
+    8. Disconnect from the console.

-    6. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    9. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.

 2. Reboot `ncn-m001`.

     1. Determine the CAN IP address for one of the other NCNs in the system to establish an SSH session with that NCN.

     2. Establish a console session to `ncn-m001` from a remote system, as `ncn-m001` is the NCN that has an externally facing IP address.

+    3. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    3. Power cycle the node
+    4. Power cycle the node

         Ensure the expected results are returned from the power status check before rebooting: